julzaza/wildwitchherbs/_posts/2025-11-26-nemushti-jezik-magic-language.md

 Every herb has a voice, every breeze a message.
 The question is not whether they speak—but whether you will keep the silence required to hear them.

 Learn how to talk to animals yourself, see: **[The Practical Guide: How to Communicate with Nature](/silent-language-animals-nemusti-jezik/)**.
+It has the rituals, herbs, and exercises to help modern witches hear nature’s messages.

 ---